This document describes the provisioning models for Compute Engine instances.

 - You can control when to stop or delete instances.
 However, you also allow Compute Engine to stop or delete instances at any time to reclaim capacity.

-- You can control when to delete instances.
-However, you can't stop, suspend, or recreate them.
-The instances run for up to seven days.
-Then, Compute Engine deletes them.
+- You can control when to stop or delete instances.
+However, you can't suspend or recreate them.
+Instances run for a minimum of 10 minutes up to a maximum of seven days.
+When the instances reach the end of their run duration, Compute Engine stops or deletes the instances based on their termination action.

 - You can request to reserve capacity at a future date for creating instances with GPUs attached.
 If Google Cloud approves your request, then Compute Engine creates a reservation.
 At the start of the reservation period, you can consume the reservation by creating GPU instances that match the reservation.